saucelabs/sauce-docs/docs/mobile-apps/features/network-throttling.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <p><small><span className="sauceGreen">Real Devices Only</span></small></p>
-<p><small><span className="sauceGreen">iOS BETA</span></small></p>

-With Sauce Labs Network Throttling, you can simulate and reproduce different network scenarios, ensuring that your mobile application performs optimally under a huge variety of network conditions.
+With Sauce Labs Network Throttling, you can simulate and reproduce different network scenarios on iOS and Android, ensuring that your mobile application performs optimally under a huge variety of network conditions.
 From replicating slow network speeds to mimicking offline states, high latency, or connection disruptions, this feature allows you to identify network-related performance issues early in your pipeline.